 Hargreave Hale AIM VCT plc is a company incorporated in England and Wales under the Companies Act.
-The address of the registered office is given in the company information on page 90 and the nature and principal business activities are set out in the strategic report.
+The address of the registered office is given in the company information and the nature and principal business activities are set out in the strategic report.